 - Jam, chia blueberry jam or plum chia seed jam.

-- Banana slices, fresh berries, sliced fresh fruit, unsweetened applesauce, or mashed banana.
+- Air fryer caramelized bananas, fresh berries, sliced fresh fruit, unsweetened applesauce, or mashed banana.

 - Raspberry blueberry sauce.